last update:

 Itineraries helped to plan a journey.
 A traveller could choose a route to a destination, learn the waypoints and distances, estimate the time needed to reach the destination and organise finances and provisions accordingly.

 Samuel Kiechel did not mention the use of itineraries, but he might have consulted them in preparation.
-Our traveller recorded the distance he travelled each day and noted the territorial domain he traversed.
+Our traveller recorded the distance he travelled each day and noted the territories he passed through.
 Itineraries could have provided such information.

-However, while valuable for journeys to certain popular cities, itineraries covered only the main roads.
-The density of the road network and the available knowledge about it varied across different parts of Europe.
-Northern Italy, the most developed Renaissance region and popular travel destination, led the way and had already established a network of postal routes.
-In the German-speaking countries and France, itineraries linking all major cities were available.
+However, while valuable, many itineraries covered only the major routes and cities.
+The density of the road network and the available knowledge about it varied between different parts of Europe.
+In northern Italy, a popular travel destination, as well as in the German-speaking countries and France, itineraries linked all major cities.
 The more comprehensive itineraries often included additional directions into the neighbouring and, at the time, peripheral regions of Eastern Europe and Scandinavia.
 Outside Western and Central Europe, itineraries were not in use.

-Additionally, itineraries contain the names of places and the distances between them, but do not provide directions.
+Additionally, itineraries list the names of places and the distances between them, but do not provide directions.
 With the lack of road signs in the sixteenth century, a traveller could not quickly identify which ruddy track was the road to his destination.
+Local guidance or knowledgeable companions were still necessary.

 Kiechel’s journey was not straightforward.
-He had no fixed list of popular destinations he intended to visit.
-Our traveller’s route more or less meandered through Europe, visiting regions such as Sweden, Poland, Lithuania and Livonia.
+He had most likely only a few popular destinations in mind that he intended to visit.
+Otherwise, our traveller’s route meandered through Europe, also taking him to peripheral regions such as Sweden, Poland, Lithuania and Livonia.
 While he used major roads described in the itineraries, he would switch between them or go ‘off the beaten track’.

 Illustrations & References